syncfusion-content/fileformat-docs/FileFormat/PDF/Getting Started.md

 {% highlight vb.net %}
 [VB]

-'Create a new PDF document
+'Creates a new PDF document

 Dim document As New PdfDocument()

-'Add page settings
+'Adds page settings

 document.PageSettings.Orientation = PdfPageOrientation.Landscape

 document.PageSettings.Margins.All = 50

-'Add a page to the document
+'Adds a page to the document

 Dim page As PdfPage = document.Pages.Add()